dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 And I got my first deal.

 In the age of phone calls, email, and remote working, I can't stress enough how much my clients value a personal presence.
 Being in the same office and sitting across the same desk considerably increased my first client's comfortability in working with me.
 Meetings with pencil and paper and white boards are very powerful.
 If something went wrong for any of my clients, they knew exactly where they could find me.
-This made a risky calculation---paying thousands of dollars to someone they had never worked with on a solution that might help their organization---much less riskier.
+This made a risky calculation---paying thousands of dollars to someone they had never worked with for something they couldn't directly control---much less riskier.

 ### Immediate rewards

-Having previously worked at a big company and before that, a small one, I really missed days at the latter.
+Having previously worked at a [big company](http://ms.com) and before that, at a [small one](http://whitehouse.gov), I really missed days at the latter.
 At the former, I never got to see my users interact with my product.
-This made it difficult to feel rewarded---on an inner level---for my work.
+This made it difficult to feel rewarded--on an inner level--for my work.

 Consulting is the opposite.
 I see my work used, commented on---and sometimes criticized---right in front of me.
 The feedback loop is quick and it is tight.
 Seeing a client improve their productivity or generate more revenue because of code that I wrote is one of the most rewarding feelings I've ever had.